-The provisions in this chapter play a role in recognising the resource management principles in sections 6(e), 7(a) and 8 of the RMA and the NZCPS, as well as providing for the principles of te Tiriti o Waitangi, by requiring:
+The provisions in this chapter play a role in recognising the resource management principles in assist in implementing 1881 sections 6(e), 7(a) and 8^{1882} of the RMA 19911883 and the NZCPS, as well as providing for the principles of te Tiriti o Waitangi, 1884 by requiring:

-- the identification of wāhi tūpuna by Kāi Tahu in accordance with tikaka Māori, - the protection of wāhi tūpuna from inappropriate subdivision, use and development, and - specified actions on the part of Otago's local authorities in managing activities that may impact $w\bar{a}hi$ $t\bar{u}puna$.
+- the identification of wāhi tūpuna in consultation with by Kāi Tahu in accordance with tikaka Māori,1885 - the protection of wāhi tūpuna from inappropriate subdivision, use and development, and - specified actions on the part of Otago's local authorities in managing activities that may impact wāhi tūpuna.

-Implementation of the provisions in this chapter will occur primarily through regional plans and district plan provisions, however local authorities may also choose to adopt additional non-regulatory methods to support the achievement of the objectives.
+Implementation of the provisions in this chapter will occur primarily through regional plans1886 and district plan provisions, however local authorities may also choose to adopt additional non-regulatory methods to support the achievement of the objectives.

-HCV-WT-AER1 Wāhi tūpuna areas and sites are identified in the relevant regional plans and district plans using tiakaka for identification of wāhi tūpuna and their values and the manner of recording those being determined by Kāi Tahu.

-HCV-WT-AER2 Wāhi tūpuna and their values are protected and improved where their values have been degraded by human activities.
+HCV-WT-AER1 Wāhi tūpuna areas and sites The areas and places of wāhi tūpuna1887 are identified in the relevant regional plans1888and district plans using tiakaka for identification of wāhi tūpuna and their values and the manner of recording those being determined by Kāi Tahu.1889 HCV-WT-AER2 Wāhi tūpuna and their values are protected 1890 and improved where their values have been degraded by human activities. maintained.1891